James Weatherall

-Sir James Lamb Weatherall KCVO KBE (28 February 1936 – 18 March 2018) was a Royal Navy officer who served as Her Majesty's Marshal of the Diplomatic Corps from 1992 to 2001.
+Sir James Lamb Weatherall KCVO KBE (28 February 1936 – 18 March 2018) was a senior Royal Navy officer who served as Deputy Supreme Allied Commander Atlantic from 1989 to 1991 and then as Her Majesty's Marshal of the Diplomatic Corps from 1992 to 2001.

 Naval career

 Educated at Gordonstoun School and the Royal Naval College, Dartmouth, Weatherall joined the Royal Navy in 1954.
 He was given command of the frigate HMS Andromeda in 1982, serving with her in the Falklands War, and took command of the aircraft carrier HMS Ark Royal in 1985.
 He joined the staff of the Supreme Allied Commander Europe in 1987 and then became Deputy Supreme Allied Commander Atlantic in 1989 before retiring in 1991.

 In retirement he became Marshal of the Diplomatic Corps and a Trustee of the UK arm of the World Wide Fund for Nature.
-Weatherall also served as Warden of Box Hill School, a public school in Mickleham, near Dorking in Surrey, England.
+Sir James also served as Warden of Box Hill School, a public school in Mickleham, near Dorking in Surrey, England until his death.

-Weatherall was knighted KBE in the 1989 Birthday Honours and appointed KCVO in the 2001 New Year Honours.
+Weatherall was made a Knight Commander of the Order of the British Empire (KBE) in the 1989 Birthday Honours and appointed a Knight Commander of the Royal Victorian Order (KCVO) in the 2001 New Year Honours.